TDPS-Mihotel/Mihotel/README.md

 ## 🐛 Known Problems

 - It seems that webots does not support a multiprocessing controller, since I did not find a way to stop all child processes when simulation is paused.
-- A few factors influent webots's simulation speed:
+- A few factors influent webots simulation speed:
   - factors listed by webots [here](https://cyberbotics.com/doc/guide/speed-performance)
   - number of complex sensors initialed
   - get value from sensors frequently